 Powerhorse is a trademarked brand name of gas-powered outdoor products owned and distributed by the Northern Tool & Equipment Company Inc. through their store locations and online.
 Powerhorse outdoor products include gas- and electric-powered tools including pressure washers, wood chippers/shredders, log splitters, electric generators and inverters.
 The product line also offers engines and water pumps.
 The brand's motto is "Power You Can Depend On".
-Powerhorse generators are engineered, developed and tested in Minnesota, but manufactured in China.
+Powerhorse generators are engineered, developed and tested in Minnesota, but manufactured in China or Vietnam.

 The Powerhorse 2300i is covered under a warranty for up to 2 years.
 This warranty may be limited and may not cover all parts of the generator.